 What is Skimo Racing?

-Ski mountaineering racing (commonly shortened to skimo racing and also referred to as randonnée racing) is an exciting, human-powered winter sport that combines skiing uphill and downhill with mountaineering skills.
+Ski mountaineering racing, or skimo, also referred to as randonnée racing, is an exciting, human-powered winter sport that combines skiing uphill and downhill with mountaineering skills.

 Most races offer recreational and elite level courses so that racers of different skill and fitness levels can compete.
 Most events welcome skiers, snowboarders and telemark-skiers.
 If you enjoy wintertime mountain travel, a little bit of competition and a friendly, supportive community, there’s a skimo event for you!